SINUSITIS

 2. Computed tomography (CT): A CT scanner takes various multiple x-rays, and a PC constructs detailed images of the sinuses, nasal cavities, and adenoids.

-3. Magnetic resonance imaging (MRI): A MRI scanner utilizes a high-powered magnet and a computer to make highly detailed images of the nasal passages, sinuses, and adenoids.
+3. Magnetic resonance imaging (MRI): An MRI scanner utilizes a high-powered magnet and a computer to make highly detailed images of the nasal passages, sinuses, and adenoids.

 Adenoids Treatments